chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ## Define Supported Authorization Types
 Before implementing authorization, you must define the supported authorization types in your `package.json` file.
 This ensures consistency between your CLI commands and your package configuration.

-To do so, add or modify the `supportedAuth` property you `package.json` file with the types of authentication your Connector supports.
+To do so, add or modify the `supportedAuth` property in your `package.json` file with the types of authentication your Connector supports.

 Example of a `package.json` supporting Static Header Key and OAuth Authorization Code:
 ```json